|

 is Our Profession," symbolizing the intention to maintain peace through the threat of overwhelming

+force.
 LeMay was not a great believer in mutually assured destruction(MAD): he felt strongly (particularly in

 SAC's early years, when Soviet nuclear capability was still in its formative stages) that SAC should be